 To keep the telescope operating with minimal intervention over the holidays, we will be making full use of recent automation enhancements.

-The current plan is to spend two to three weeks completing a mid-band pass of the Rapid ASKAP Continuum Survey, with a bandwidth of 288 MHz and a centre frequency around 1296 MHz.
+The current plan is to complete the SWAG-X observatory project and obtain a mid-band pass of the Rapid ASKAP Continuum Survey, with a centre frequency around 1296 MHz.
 RACS is a good test of extended, automated survey operations since it consists of a large number of fields covering the observable sky, with a relatively short integration time (15 minutes was used in the low band) and relatively small disk space requirements due to the use of online continuum averaging.